-Influencer marketing is basically the collaboration between a company and an influencer to market its products, services, or brand to a specific audience (i.e. the influencer’s social media followers).
+Influencer marketing is basically the collaboration between a influencer marketing agency and an influencer marketing to market its products, services, or brand to a specific audience (i.e. the influencer’s social media followers).

 Why are brands willing to spend so much on influencer marketing?
 Well, the proof is in the pudding.
 Research shows:

 As the concept of influencer marketing has become more popular over the past several years, many misconceptions have arisen – particularly on the brand side of things.

 Influencer marketing is NOT about finding someone with a lot of followers and writing them a check to post a picture of your product.
 This might work with a celebrity like Kim Kardashian (if you even had the funds to pay her for the post), but it doesn’t work with your average influencer.
 Remember our discussion on relevance, reach and resonance.
 You have to find someone with the right audience and engagement.

 Influencer marketing is NOT going to give you quick results.
 Unless the influencer marketing has several million followers, you probably won’t see a major influx of sales in the hours after a post.
 It’s about developing a relationship with the influencer and partnering with them over several weeks or months to naturally influence their audience towards your brand.